caddyserver/website/src/docs/markdown/caddyfile/directives/reverse_proxy.md

 ### Load balancing

 Load balancing is used whenever more than one upstream is defined.
+This is enabled by default, with the `random` load balancing policy.

 - **lb_policy** <span id="lb_policy"/> is the name of the load balancing policy, along with any options.
 Default: `random`.